MicrosoftDocs/globalization/globalization/localization/ministyleguides/mini-style-guide-sim-chinese.md

 # Top 10 Tips for Microsoft Translation into Simplfied Chinese

-Are you helping with translation into Simplfied Chinese, but don't have time to study all aspects of the Simplfied Chinese Style Guide on the [Microsoft Language Portal](https://www.microsoft.com/Language/StyleGuides)?
+Are you helping with translation into Simplfied Chinese, but don't have time to study all aspects of the [Simplfied Chinese Style Guide](../../reference/microsoft-style-guides.md)?
 Here are ten of the most important aspects to keep in mind.

 ## 1. Check the provided reference materials